 - Set an 800% renewable energy target, and establish a national grid to distribute renewable energy.

-- Build and incentivise clean energy export markets, and disincentivise greenhouse-intensive imports and products
+- Build and incentivise clean energy export markets, and disincentivise greenhouse emission intensive imports and products.

-- Invest in R+D, to accelerate the transition away from fossil fuels, and make Australia the global leader in clean technology.
+- Invest in Research & Development (R+D), to accelerate the transition away from fossil fuels, and make Australia the global leader in clean technology.